For Academic Year 2019–2020

 Consideration for admission into Graduate Studies in Music requires the following:

-Any required document not submitted with the application can be submitted afterwards through the Admissions Uploader (https://gpadmissions.osu.edu/help/contact-us.html).
+Any required document not submitted with the application can be submitted afterwards through the Admissions Uploader.
 Please note that submitting documents using the Uploader will delay the review of your application and materials.
-If you have already submitted documents with your application, do NOT submit duplicates through the Uploader as this will cause even further delays in the review process.
+Please do not submit duplicate materials that you have already uploaded with your application.

 1. Electronic Submission of Graduate Admissions Application